 - One year of relevant experience.

-- Knowledge of research processes a must.
+- Knowledge of Research processes

-- Basic knowledge of clinical research.
+- Basic knowledge of Clinical Research

-- Ability to understand and implement patient studies and protocols.
+- Ability to understand and implement patient studies and protocols

 - Interpersonal skills necessary to coordinate research studies.